 - Warm windproof cap/hat

-- An extra Woolen hat and thin woolen neck warmer
+- An extra Woollen hat and thin woollen neck warmer

 - Warm gloves or mittens.
 Mittens where all fingers except the thumb are together are often warmer than gloves.